Aviation Sciences, Ph.D.

 Florida Tech is a member of an elite team of universities chosen by the Federal Aviation Administration (FAA) to join a new Center of Excellence for General Aviation, alongside the existing Center of Excellence for Commercial Space Transportation.
 These centers enable Florida Tech to receive research funding to explore various aviation-related topics.

 The doctoral level aviation sciences degree is designed to meet the inherent challenges of aviation and to advance the frontiers of aviation knowledge, this unique program provides for areas of specialization that include:

-Airport development and management
+- Airport development and management

-Education and training
+- Education and training

-Propulsion and structures
+- Propulsion and structures

-Safety management systems (SMS)
+- Safety management systems (SMS)

 Through research the aviation sciences degree experience for students at Florida Tech goes beyond classroom learning to real-world application.

 Aviation sciences careers are among the most challenging and exciting careers available.
-As more people and cargo take to the skies every year, the aviation industry must expand, increase efficiencies and solve challenges.
+As more people and cargo take to the skies every year, the aviation industry must expand, increase efficiencies, and solve challenges.

-As graduates of the only doctoral level aviation sciences degree program in the country, Florida Tech students are in a class by themselves, ready to work alongside seasoned professionals tackling new and emerging issues in the private sector, commercial airlines or the military.
+Doctoral student graduates with an aviation sciences degree work as consultants and industry experts researching and analyzing issues that affect the performance and safety of aviation.
+As graduates of the only doctoral level aviation sciences degree program in the country, Florida Tech students are in a class by themselves, ready to work alongside seasoned professionals tackling new and emerging issues in the private sector, commercial airlines, or the military.